Land Conservation: How to Protect and Preserve Nature’s Legacy in Perpetuity

 Partial Donations

-It is possible but more complicated to donate partial interests in easements by transferring ownership rights over time or splitting the donation among multiple parties.
-That would alter the landowner’s potential tax breaks.
+It is possible to donate partial interests in easements or land outright by transferring ownership rights over time or splitting the donation among multiple parties.

 Professional Assistance Is Advised